hoffmanap/housingstrategy/README.md

 Three spatial overlays can be toggled to restrict which parcels contribute to the estimates.

 ### Historic District Protection
-When enabled, parcels within designated historic districts are excluded from all yield calculations.
-This reflects the assumption that historic preservation rules would prevent most forms of significant densification on these parcels.
+When enabled, parcels within designated historic districts are excluded from every intervention **except Mansion Conversion**, which is exempt (see its section above).
+Historic protection blocks new construction and exterior-changing work — Lot Splits, both Missing Middle tiers, Midrise, and SB840 Baseline — reflecting that historic preservation rules would prevent most forms of significant new construction or exterior alteration on these parcels.
+Mansion Conversion is different in kind: it's an interior reconfiguration with no exterior or footprint change, so historic review doesn't govern it the way it governs everything else, and real informal conversions are common in exactly these older, larger-home neighborhoods.

+Checked exhaustively against real parcel data — every one of 2,349 historic parcels, every policy individually, in both scenarios that keep jobs — confirms this split holds cleanly: zero yield from any policy other than Mansion Conversion on any historic parcel, and 313 historic parcels correctly receiving a Mansion Conversion yield.
+(An earlier version excluded historic parcels from the *entire* calculation rather than per-policy, which also silently zeroed Mansion Conversion — see its section above for the fix and the verification numbers.)

 ### Transit Corridor Focus
 When enabled, only parcels within approximately a half-mile of transit corridors are included in calculations.
 This allows the model to explore a transit-oriented development scenario by concentrating estimated yield near existing or planned high-frequency routes.